pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 ## Process for inviting a new editor

 * Editorial board candidates most often start as guest editors.
-* After 3 months or their first review (which ever comes first), the peer review lead working with the EiC will assess how the review process went.
+* After 3 months or their first review (which ever comes first), the Peer Review Lead working with the EiC will assess how the review process went.
 Allow other editors to provide input as well.
 * Once it is determined that the guest editor is committed to support the pyOpenSci review process, you can email them to fully participate on the editorial board